Ridgeline High School (Washington): History

 Central Valley School District had been planning for a new high school for 40 years.
 Initial planning for a $129.9 million dollar bond were in motion in early 2017 to fund a number of school district projects, including a new high school.
 Voters in the district approved the bond measure by 70% in early 2018.
 Plans in 2017 initially had the new school at land the district had acquired in 1980 that was in the Saltese Flats area.
 The Saltese Flats site had a number of issues, such as building height restrictions that would have required some structures to be built partially underground, as well as the necessity of extending major utilities to the site.
 The district decided against going over their budget and instead purchased more than 99 acre from the Spokane Gun Club, with the intention of building on that site.
 Environmental concerns with the Spokane Gun Club site were addressed through a commitment of up to $1 million dollars by the club to clean up lead from the property, with the district covering costs beyond that and the Washington State Department of Ecology inspecting the land.
 Enhanced security was a focus of the new school, including increased cameras and an intercom system for granting entry.
 Funding for the school was provided by the bond approved by voters as well as matching construction funds from the state.
 On November 26, 2018, a 14-person naming committee selected "Ridgeline High School" as the name of the new school from more than 430 proposed names.
 Among the three final recommended names were "Saltese High School" and "Chief Andrew Seltice High School".
 According to the school district, Ridgeline High School was chosen because it was a "strong and powerful" name and also described the local geography of the area.
-Construction began in late August of 2019, with construction completing two years later.
+Construction began in late August 2019, with construction completing two years later.